-- Designated Girl Fight: Xander ('The Chick' of the Scoobies) fights the sole female vampire while Angel slugs it out with the male ones.
+- Designated Girl Fight: Xander ("The Chick" of the Scoobies) fights the sole female vampire while Angel slugs it out with the male ones.

 - Double Entendre: When Spike and Buffy meet up for their big battle, they're both holding weapons and Buffy asks if they're really necessary.
 Spike replies; "I just like them.
 They make me feel all manly."
-He then tosses his weapon aside, as being Spike he's clearly Not Compensating for Anything.
+He then tosses his weapon aside, as, being Spike he's clearly Not Compensating for Anything.

 - Dramatic Irony: Drusilla's foreshadowing to Spike that she might one day become so old, her hair will fall out.
 Spike: "Never happen."

-- Establishing Character Moment: This entire episode qualifies as one for Spike.
+- Establishing Character Moment:

 - Evil Power Vacuum: One of the Anointed One's mooks says that someone needs to take the Master's place, and that the one who kills the Slayer should wear his mantle.
 This is hinted to be Spike's agenda, though we quickly learn that he's only in it for the action.
 In the end, Spike ends up dissolving the Master's order entirely.

 - Fake Defector: Angel, vamped out and holding Xander in a headlock.
-He acts chummy with Spike, giving the impression that he's been evil all along.
+He acts chummy with Spike, giving the impression that he's been Evil All Along.
 They embrace, although Spike gets an ambiguous look when his face is on Angel's shoulder.